 Graphene hexagonal lattice

-Graphene is part of a family of carbon-based (graphitic) materials such as graphite, carbon nanotubes, and fullerenes.
+Graphene materials are part of a family of carbon-based materials, including carbon nanotubes and fullerenes.
 They have different structural forms of carbon that share a similar atomic arrangement.
 Graphite is made up of layers of graphene.
 There are weak inter-layer interactions that hold graphite together.
 The interactions are weak enough to allow the layers to slide over each other.
 This makes it easy to access individual layers of graphene.

 The existence of graphene has been well-known for a long time, with TEM images of multi-layer graphene structures being taken as early as the 1940's.
 However, research into this material only properly began in 2004, when a simple method for isolating single layers of graphene was discovered.